Nuns on the Run: Box office

-The film was successful in the US on limited release, making $658,835 in first screenings at 76 theatres.
+The film was successful in the US on limited release, making $658,835 in its first screenings at 76 theatres.
 Nuns on the Run grossed US$10,959,015, according to Box Office Mojo.

 It made £3.2 million at the UK box office.

 Home media

 The distribution rights for Nuns on the Run were initially held by Anchor Bay Entertainment for DVD release in the United Kingdom.
 The original DVD was made available on 8 April 2002.
 A second printing was released on 10 October 2005 under its subsidiary 'Bay View', while a third and final release came from Anchor Bay, alongside Time Bandits in a 'Double Disc Box Set' on 6 February 2006.
 After which, the then Optimum Releasing (now StudioCanal UK) released the film on 4 January 2010.
 Arrow Films currently hold distribution rights to the film as all previous releases are now out-of-print.
 Arrow released Nuns on the Run to DVD on 27 June 2016, with a reissue distributed on 17 April 2019.